paladox/testrepo-tm/MwEmbedModules/EmbedPlayer/binPlayers/ogv.js/readme.md

 ogv.js requires a fast JS engine with typed arrays, and either Web Audio or Flash for audio playback.

 The primary target browsers are (testing 360p/30fps):
-* Safari 7/8 on Mac OS X 10.8/10.9
+* Safari 6.1/7/8 on Mac OS X 10.7/10.8/10.9
 * Safari on iOS 8 64-bit
-* Edge on Windows 10 (desktop/tablet and mobile)
+* Edge on Windows 10 desktop/tablet
 * Internet Explorer 10/11 on Windows 7/8/8.1 (desktop/tablet)

 And for lower-resolution files (testing 160p/15fps):
 * Safari on iOS 8 32-bit
+* Edge on Windows 10 Mobile
 * Internet Explorer 10/11 on Windows RT

-Older versions of iOS Safari have flaky JIT compilers.
+Older versions of Safari have flaky JIT compilers.
 IE 9 and below lack typed arrays.

 (Note that Windows and Mac OS X can support Ogg and WebM by installing codecs or alternate browsers with built-in support, but this is not possible on iOS, Windows RT, or Windows 10 Mobile.)